-It appears that the set of equations \eqref{eq1}-\eqref{eq2} coincides exactly to the SSH model which is represented in Fig.~\ref{fig0}(c).
-We note that in the proposed acoustic waveguide , the hopping coefficients $s$ and $t$ of the SSH model, equation \eqref{teq}, are given directly by the geometrical cross-section ratios.
-This explicit and simple expression of the hoppings has to be contrasted with the one involved in the classical tight binding approximation that requires resonator units (with the associated a priori narrow band validity) and fitting of hopping coefficients.
-Furthermore in our approximate 1D modeling the acoustic pseudo-energy $E(k) = \cos k \ell $ which is the explicit analogue of the energy of the SSH model.
-It means the frequency $k$ is obtained directly from the eigenvalue E of the SSH Hamiltonian $H$ from Eq.\eqref{hami}.
-All we need is that the 1D approximation remains valid, which is true as long as (i) the aspect ratio of the segments are small enough (typically $0.2$ aspect ratio is fairly small in practice as we shall see) (ii) the wavelength is large compared to the width of the waveguide in order to ensure that only the planar mode is propagating allowing the monomode assumption.
-This 1D approximation is broadband in the sense that it is valid from zero frequency to some upper bound where the wavelength is not respecting anymore condition (ii).
+It appears that the set of equations \eqref{eq1}-\eqref{eq2} coincides exactly to the SSH model, which is represented in Fig.~\ref{fig0}(c).
+We note that in the proposed acoustic waveguide, the hopping coefficients $s$ and $t$ of the SSH model, equation \eqref{teq}, are given directly by the geometrical cross-section ratios.
+This explicit and simple expression of the hoppings has to be contrasted with the one involved in the classical tight binding approximation that requires local resonators (with the associated \emph{a priori} narrow band validity) and fitting of hopping coefficients.
+Furthermore in our approximate 1D modeling, the acoustic pseudo-energy $E(k) = \cos k \ell $ is the explicit analogue of the energy of the SSH model.
+It means that the eigenfrequencies $k$ are obtained directly from the eigenvalues E of the SSH Hamiltonian $H$ from equation~\eqref{hami}.
+All we need is the 1D approximation to remain valid, which is true as long as (i) the aspect ratio of the segments are small enough (ii) the wavelength is large compared to the width of the waveguide.
+This 1D approximation is broadband in the sense that it is valid from zero frequency to some upper bound where the wavelength is no longer respecting condition (ii).
 Consequently, the frequency range (from zero to the upper band frequency) can be as large as wanted by choosing thin enough segments.
 Of course, when going to extremely thin segments, taking care of the visco-thermal losses will be necessary.
-In the sequel, we consider segments of moderate aspect ratio (typically of the order of 0.2) which are easily consgructed and exhibit minor losses and where the 1D approximation is fairly accurate.
+In the sequel, we consider segments of moderate aspect ratio (typically of the order of 0.2) which are easily constructed, exhibit minor losses and where the 1D approximation is fairly accurate.
 We notice here that if the tubes have different lengths, one cannot eliminate pressure derivatives from equations~\eqref{eq_t1}, \eqref{eq_t2} to equations \eqref{eq_p1}, \eqref{eq_p2}, and hence, the mapping with the SSH lattice model does not hold.
 As a result, the edge modes that will be studied in the sequel will lose their robustness to random changes (in some sense, different tube lengths introduce a breaking of the chiral symmetry).

 Now we follow what is offered by the SSH model.
-For the case of infinite periodic waveguide, we may assume Bloch wave solution given by $A_n = A e^{iqn}$ and $B_n = B e^{iqn}$ where $q$ is the Bloch wavenumber and from Eqs. (\ref{eq1},\ref{eq2}) we obtain the following eigenvalue problem
+For the case of infinite periodic waveguide, we may assume Bloch wave solution given by $A_n = A e^{iqn}$ and $B_n = B e^{iqn}$ where $q$ is the Bloch wavenumber and from equations~(\ref{eq1},\ref{eq2}) we obtain the following eigenvalue problem